Projects

 Thanks to the observations made after the accidents and the exhaustive research of old documentation, in 2024 the first geo-referenced database of accidents for avalanche in Andorra was presented.
 [4]

-On the other hand, at the end of 2019, the SNOWPACK model was put into operation for the Sorteny and Perafita weather stations.
-This program is used to model snow thickness and its stratigraphy, and to predict evolution in different orientations.
-In this sense, weekly observations are made near the weather stations in order to compare the profiles made manually with the output of the automatic model and thus be able to detect limitations of the model in order to improve it.
+On the other hand, at the end of 2019, the SNOWPACK model was put into operation for the Sorteny and Perafita weather stations (the latter was decommissioned in 2022).
+This program is used to model snow thickness and its stratigraphy.
+In this sense, weekly observations are made near the weather station in order to compare the profiles made manually with the output of the automatic model and thus be able to detect limitations of the model in order to improve it.

 Observation of snow crystals.